Franchise Law Subsection 2015-2017 Chair:

 What's a Franchise?

 To better familiarize the legal community with the practice of franchise law, I thought it would be helpful to begin with a basic background lesson in what constitutes a "franchise" in Colorado.
 This state is blessed (or cursed, depending upon your perspective) with the absence of any state law regulating the franchise relationship.
-However, franchisors operating in Colorado must comply with Federal law regarding franchise disclosure.
+However, franchisors operating in Colorado must comply with federal law regarding franchise disclosure.

 Attorneys representing franchisors and franchisees operating in states other than Colorado must also become familiar with franchise laws of those states.
 Many states have passed their own laws regarding disclosure requirements, and a number of states require that franchisors register their disclosure documents with a state regulatory agency.
 In addition, certain states have passed franchise "relationship laws," which have imposed additional restrictions on termination and other substantive aspects of the business relationship.
-All of these state laws provide traps for the unwary franchise attorney.